 Did the defense team think that a jury of six women would elicit sympathy for poor Trayvon, their being mothers and all?
 But as it turned out, their being white, too, they empathized more with Zimmerman, having the same fear of blacks that he apparently has.
 If the man has any kind of conscience, I think he knows what he did was wrong, and that everything that happened is his own fault.
 I don’t see much of a future for him either.
 Is he really free now?
 He’s now publicly despised.
 He receives constant death threats, and his own parents have said that they think he should stay in hiding for the rest of his life.
 Who is going to hire him for anything, and who wants to work with him?
 He has to watch his behavior and actions from here on out, because I doubt if he would be excused if he harms or kills anybody else.
 He might be better off in prison after all.
 By the way, if someone is convicted of vehicular manslaughter, don’t they take their license away and forbid them to drive?
 Zimmerman has proven to be irresponsible with a firearm, so why was he allowed to keep his gun after his acquittal?
-So I guess some feel that he still hasn’t done anything wrong.
+So, I guess some feel that he still hasn’t done anything wrong.

-Then there is the more recent case of poor Michael Brown, an 18-year-old black youth from Ferguson, Missouri, who was shot to death by a white police officer.
+Then there is the recent case of poor Michael Brown, an 18-year-old black youth from Ferguson, Missouri, who was shot to death by a white police officer.
 And although the boy was unarmed, he was deemed a physical threat to the cop and therefore had to be dispatched.
-The case never even made to trial, as a Grand Jury ruled against any wrongdoing on the officer’s behalf.
+The case never even made it to trial, as a Grand Jury ruled against any wrongdoing on the officer’s behalf.
 There was no evidence except for the dead boy!
 No charges were made and the policeman got off scot-free…again!

 These trigger-happy cops always use the excuse that they fear for their lives when they are confronted with potential suspects.
 Well, that is part of the job.
 Confronting armed criminals is what they do.
 They always want to blame the common citizens for their actions.
 You can’t control human behavior.
 If you don’t like constantly having to put your life on the line, then maybe you shouldn’t be a cop.
 Find something else to do.
 Everyone is not cut out to be a police officer.
 I wouldn’t want to do that.
 If a person decides that they want to be a trial lawyer, for instance, but find they are unable to speak in public, then maybe they should confine themselves to a clerical position.
-How can the police forces of major cities gain the public’s trust when it’s the people themselves who fear for their lives on a daily basis?
+How can the police forces of major cities gain the public’s trust when it’s they who the people themselves fear for their lives on a daily basis?
 If we are afraid and don’t like cops in general, it’s probably for a good reason.
 I certainly have my reasons not to trust them.

 [Related articles: Black History, Part 1–Did You Know?; Black History, Part 2–Slavery and Its Aftermath; Black History, Part 3–Racism via Show Business; Black History, Part 5–Biased Concerns; Color Issues; Some Racial Observations; Stereotyping and Profiling, Racial and Otherwise; Walt Disney, a Racist?
 Who‘d‘ve Thunk It!?]